Art History

 You can keep the white space, extend it with a mat or crop it out when framing.

-• Aleksandra Prints does not offer framing but we recommend these three style options:
+We recommend these three style options:

 Mediumalist – Adding a larger white or colored mat to extend the white space around the image area up to any preferred size.
 This framing method protects the print by allowing some air between print and glass.
 Select any custom-sized frame and profile from a framer of your choice.